When cancer has spread to the brain from elsewhere in the body, it is called a secondary brain tumour or a brain metastasis.

 Cancer growing inside the brain increases pressure inside the skull.
 This can cause symptoms such as:

 - a bad headache

 Radiotherapy is a common treatment for secondary brain tumours.
 It aims to shrink the cancer, relieve the pressure inside your skull, and reduce your symptoms.

 Your doctor might suggest that you have radiotherapy to the whole of your brain.
 This is because it's likely that there might be cancer elsewhere in the brain that is too small to show up on a scan.

 How you have treatment

 To have the treatment you lie on a radiotherapy couch.
-The radiographers help you to get into the right position.
+The therapy radiographers help you to get into the right position.
 It is very important that you keep perfectly still.
-You might have a mask or shell to wear to help with this.
-While you are lying down, the mask fixes over your face and head and onto the radiotherapy couch.
-It makes sure that you don’t move in the middle of your treatment.
+You will have your plastic mould or mask to wear to help with this.

-The staff then leave the room.
+Once you are in the correct position the radiographers then leave the room.
 This is so they are not exposed to the radiation.
-You will be alone for a few minutes.
-The radiographers watch you carefully on a closed circuit television screen.
+You will be alone for a few minutes while you have the treatment, but they can see and hear you the whole time.